 RDEC changes the game.
 Previously, it was known as “Above The Line”, or ATL.
 The reason is that the RDEC scheme operates “above the line” where profit and loss (and tax) is calculated, as it is intended to directly impact the expense calculations for the specific departments that do the R&D – thus incentivising R&D spend in large companies where, under the Large Company Scheme, R&D Tax Credits would otherwise have ended up too distant from the engineering teams to have any impact on them.

 Originally, the RDEC credit amount was calculated as 10% of the company’s qualifying expenditure.
-However, to keep things interesting, as of 1 April 2015 this figure has increased to 11%.
+It has changed since then, and companies can now claim up to 12%.

 For more information on claiming R&D Tax Credits, either through the SME or RDEC schemes, please get in touch and a government funding expert will chat through your funding options with you.